 - Salt & Pepper

 - Cook the farro in lightly salted boiling water until tender to the bite but still just a bit chewy, about 25 minutes.

 - Drain and reserve in a large bowl.

-- Cut the eggplant, zucchini, and onion into 1 1/2 inch slices, and cut the pepper into four pieces after coring and seeding it.
+- Cut the eggplant, zucchini, peppers, and onion into 1 inch dice.

-- Lightly brush the vegetables with olive oil and grill until tender and lightly browned.
+- Toss the vegetables in a bowl with the olive oil and season with salt and pepper.

-- Add the tomatoes and capers and mix.
+- Add the tomatoes, basil, and pine nuts and mix.

 - Mix the dressing ingredients together in a separate small bowl and pour it over the farro mixture.

 - Toss well and serve on four individual plates.